Ritmes

 Ritmes in Cubaanse Dans

 Cubaanse dans is diep verbonden met ritme.
-Of je nu timba, rumba of changüí danst — het kennen van het ritme helpt je met vertrouwen, muzikaliteit en sabor te bewegen.
+Of je nu timba"> timba, rumba of changüí danst — het kennen van het ritme helpt je met vertrouwen, muzikaliteit en sabor te bewegen.

 Verken de belangrijkste ritmes hieronder: